Geoff Wilbur -- Telecom and Technology Industry Career

 I worked for 6 1/2 years for the Michigan Exchange Carriers Association, reaching the title of Director of Cost Analysis.
 While I was there, in addition to managing access revenues and Lifeline, we created and spun off a CLEC, worked on universal service issues, and handled a variety of analyses and negotiations for our member companies.

-I then spent 4-plus years as an Industry Analyst for KMI Research, studying the fiberoptics market -- especially fiber-to-the-home (FTTH), fiber deployment by CLECs and ILECs, but also other areas of the market (fiber deployment by utilities, remote fiberoptic test systems, the high speed optics and dark fiber markets, rights-of-way trends, fiberoptic cable deployment methods, fiber deployment in Brazil, etc.) as needed.
+I then spent 4-plus years as an Industry Analyst for KMI Research, studying the fiberoptics market -- especially fiber-to-the-home (FTTH) (click here for the press release to my groundbreaking FTTH report), fiber deployment by CLECs and ILECs, but also other areas of the market (fiber deployment by utilities, remote fiberoptic test systems, the high speed optics and dark fiber markets, rights-of-way trends, fiberoptic cable deployment methods, fiber deployment in Brazil, etc.) as needed.
 (KMI moved from Newport, RI to Providence, RI while I worked there.
 It has since become part of the CRU Group.)

 After that, I spent about ten months attempting to establish my own consulting firm.
 Though open to work in all of my areas of expertise, I was focusing on "last mile" technologies.
 I researched and began following the Wi-Fi industry in addition to the fiber-based last mile markets (especially FTTH) I had previously followed.
 I had no trouble finding interested parties -- former colleagues, prior business contacts/customers who had found my analysis invaluable in the past, etc. -- and bid as a subcontractor with my former employer KMI on one or two occasions, but budgets remained constrained by the depth of the recession, and interest was too slow in turning to income, so that led me to my next position.

 Then I spent more than 2 years as a Senior Economic Analyst at CenturyTel.
-I did some really interesting work -- developed models, performed pricing and cost analysis, worked on some interesting initiatives, and was part of a fantastic team -- but my wife was unable to advance her career in Monroe, LA, so...
+I did some really interesting work -- developed models, performed pricing and cost analysis (tariffed and single-client pricing and costing and internal cost analysis), worked on some interesting initiatives (inlcuding early Metro Ethernet pricing), and was part of an incredible team -- but my wife was unable to advance her career in Monroe, LA, so...

 In late 2005, I left CenturyTel to join New Paradigm Resources Group as a Telecom Industry Analyst.
 There, I rose to the position of Director of NPRG's Industry Analysis Group.
 I performed industry analysis of various telecom market segments.
-I authored the Fixed Wireless Carriers Report, completed in Spring 2006.
-After that, I led the teams that wrote the 2nd Edition of the Cable Broadband & Telephony Report, the Metro Ethernet Report, and the 21st Edition of NPRG's Competitive Carrier Report.
+I authored the Fixed Wireless Carriers Report (press release here), completed in Spring 2006.
+After that, I led the teams that wrote the 2nd Edition of the Cable Broadband & Telephony Report (press release), the Metro Ethernet Report (press release), and the 21st Edition of NPRG's Competitive Carrier Report (press release).
 I also wrote articles about a variety of telecom industry topics, including broadband power line technology, Ethernet over bonded copper, overviews of GlobalComm 2006 and NXTCOMM 2007, a review of the cable industry's advances in on-demand technology, discussion of broadband wireless and fixed wireless technologies, and more.
 In addition, I co-wrote an article about the competitive carrier industry that appeared in Xchange Magazine.
+(Scroll halfway down this page to see links to the articles I've written.)

-In the second half of 2007, I joined International Planning and Research, where I perform global market sizing and opportunity analysis, primarily in the computer/IT industry, but also in the global financial services industry and others.
-This move was an opportunity to explore an adjacent high-tech industry and rejoin a couple of friends and former coworkers back in New England.
+In the second half of 2007, I joined International Planning and Research, where I perform global market sizing and opportunity analysis, primarily in the computer/IT industry, but also in the global financial services industry, air conditioning industry, remittance and migration analysis, and other markets.
+This move was an opportunity to explore an adjacent high-tech industry and rejoin a couple of friends and former coworkers back in New England, while putting my quantitative analysis skills to good use.

 My Telecom Blog: